archoncloud/archoncloud-ethereum/README.md

 `func RegisterSP(params SPParams) (txid string, err error)`

-To participate in ADC as a storage provider, S makes this function call to the Archon Ethereum Smart Contract with suitable "SPParams".
+To participate in AC as a storage provider, S makes this function call to the Archon Ethereum Smart Contract with suitable "SPParams".

 `func UnregisterSP(params SPParams) (ret string, err error)`

-A storage provider can unregister with ADC by calling this function.
-Unregistering deletes from the ADC the profile of the storage provider, and pays the S the sum of its earnings and stake.
-Once unregistered, the SP can no longer be assigned uploads in ADC or earn from such uploads.
+A storage provider can unregister with AC by calling this function.
+Unregistering deletes from the AC the profile of the storage provider, and pays the S the sum of its earnings and stake.
+Once unregistered, the SP can no longer be assigned uploads in AC or earn from such uploads.

 `func GetUploadTx(txHash [32]byte) (uploadTx UploadTx, err error)`

-When an upload u from uploader U is made to storage provider S in ADC, the S obtains from the blockchain the upload transaction associated with u using txHash collated with u.
+When an upload u from uploader U is made to storage provider S in AC, the S obtains from the blockchain the upload transaction associated with u using txHash collated with u.
 The S compares this returned data with the upload u to ensure that the upload matches the parameters and payment made to the SC.
 The S polls the blockchain with this txid to be sure this transaction is confirmed before storing this upload in fulfillment of the Service Level Agreement.

 `func GetUsernameFromContract(address [20]byte) (username [32]byte, err error)`